 Here are the winning entries so far – we’ll update this page as more winners take their place on the WordHound Podium of Destiny.

-If you’d like to see your story on our website, keep an eye on our competitions page for weekly writing prompts.
+If you’d like to see your story on our website, keep an eye on our competitions page for monthly writing prompts.

 My Weirdest Dream